Non-Owner Car Insurance in Massachusetts

 blueCheck icon

-Plymouth Rock Insurance offers the most affordable non-owner car insurance in Massachusetts at $40 monthly, with only one insurer providing policies under $50.
+At $40 a month, Plymouth Rock Insurance has the cheapest non-owner car insurance in Massachusetts.
+It's the only insurer in the state offering a policy under $50.
 Read more.

 blueCheck icon

-Non-owner car insurance provides liability coverage for drivers who don't own vehicles but regularly rent or borrow cars.
-It's also useful for maintaining coverage or meeting SR-22 requirements.
+Non-owner car insurance covers liability for drivers who rent or borrow cars without owning one.
+It's also a practical option for maintaining continuous coverage or satisfying an SR-22 requirement.
 Read more.

 Cheapest Non-Owner Car Insurance in Massachusetts